AdobeDocs/platform-learn.en/help/tutorial-website-implementation/target.md

 ## Add Parameters

 Passing parameters in the Target request adds powerful capabilities to your targeting, testing, and personalization activities.
-The tags extension provides two actions to pass parameters:
+The tag extension provides two actions to pass parameters:

 1. `Add Params to Page Load Request`, which adds parameters to page load requests (equivalent to the [targetPageParams()](https://experienceleague.adobe.com/docs/target/using/implement-target/client-side/functions-overview/cmp-atjs-functions.html) method)